csiz/hextech-mecha-hand/24driver/readme.md

 External interface via WiFi; with a websocket API.
 Wired interface possible but not yet implemented are the second I2C line, and the USB connection.

+Main copper power line has width enough to dissipate 10A continuously.
+And each motor driver has a cutoff set to 2A per.
+The minimum voltage for the motor drivers is 6.5V and the ESP32 can be powered at 5V from USB, and 6.1V from the 5V voltage regulator with a 1.1V dropout voltage.
+The maximum voltage for the components on the motor power line are, in descending order, 45V for the motor driver, 35V for the voltage regulator, 30V for the power mosfet, and 25V for the power bank capacitors.
+Thus I set the maximum usable voltage at 24V.